 The Canada Soccer Club Licensing Program is designed to guide member organizations throughout the country toward best principles for organizational development both on and off the field.
 Canada Soccer has developed the Club Licensing Program to vertically align (from FIFA through the PTSOs) and integrate best principles from several sources to create a standard that is both high quality and recognizes the unique Canadian soccer landscape.
 Saskatchewan Soccer is proud to partner with Canada Soccer to deliver the Club Licensing Program within Saskatchewan.

 The Canada Soccer Club Licensing Program has become mandatory in 2023, with all Member Organizations being expected to achieve a minimum of Quality Soccer Provider status in 2024.
 Additionally, SSA has mandated that all youth Member Organizations must have either achieved a licensing standard or be actively working towards their desired level in 2023 to be eligible for MAP funding.
-The Club Licensing Program takes a principle-based approach.
+The Club Licensing Program takes a principles-based approach.
 Principles provide direction but are not prescriptive, allowing organizations to develop and select methods by which they will operate based on their available resources and unique situation and context.

 Club Licensing Program Licences & Criteria

 Within the Club Licensing Program there are four classifications that a Member Organization (MO) can target based on their vision and desire to develop their organization.

-Canada Soccer is responsible for the oversight of the National Youth Club Licence, while Saskatchewan Soccer is responsible for the oversight of the Quality Soccer Provider, PTSO Level 1 and PTSO Level 2 licences within the Club Licensing Program.
+Canada Soccer is responsible for the oversight of the National Youth Club Licence, while Saskatchewan Soccer is responsible for the oversight of the Quality Soccer Provider, MA Level 1 and MA Level 2 licences within the Club Licensing Program.

 Club Licensing Application Process